History of Armenian Americans in Los Angeles: Politics

 Due to the lack of recognition that exists across the globe in reference to the Armenian genocide, many of the new generation of Armenian Americans are pursuing a career in politics.
 One of their accomplishments, the recognition of the beginning of the Genocide, April 24, as a day of remembrance of "mans inhumanity to man".
 Together with the Jewish-American lobby, they have sponsored exhibitions, publications, and conferences.

 In 2006, Paul Krekorian was elected to the 43rd district of the California State Assembly.
 In 2009, Krekorian won a seat on the Los Angeles City Council, representing Los Angeles City Council District 2.
 On October 18, 2022, Krekorian was elected the president of the Los Angeles City Council following the resignation of former council president Nury Martinez.

-As of 2023, three-fifths of Glendale's City Council members are of Armenian descent: Ardy Kassakhian, Elen Asatryan, and Ara Najarian.
+As of 2024, four-fifths of Glendale's City Council members are of Armenian descent: Elen Asatryan, Vartan Gharpetian, Ardy Kassakhian and Ara Najarian.

 Economy

 Armenians in Los Angeles consist of a large group of entrepreneurs.
 As of 1996, the self-employment rate of Armenian managers and professionals in Los Angeles is over 66%.

-As of 1980, of the total number Armenian men 16 and older, 25% worked as executives and professionals.
+As of 1980, of the total number of Armenian men 16 and older, 25% worked as executives and professionals.
 Of the same total, 44% were craftsmen and operators.
 As of that year, 32% of U.S.-born Armenian and Iranian-born Armenian men worked as executives and professionals, and about 33% of the same group worked as craftsmen and operators.
 As of the same year, 15% of Armenian men from Armenia worked as executives and professionals, and about 66% of the same group worked as craftsmen and operators.

 The 1980 self-employment rate of Armenians in total was 18%.
 Of the Turkish Armenians the rate was 32%.
 The other Armenian groups had self-employment rates close to 18%.
 Armenia-born Armenians had an 11% self-employment rate.
 Der-Martirosian, Sabagh, and Bozorgmehr wrote that the Armenia-born Armenians were less likely to start their own businesses compared to other groups because "the tradition of entrepreneurship may not have been as strong in the Soviet socialist economy as it remained in Middle Eastern market economies."
 In addition, this group had arrived with no or very little capital and the members were not permitted to take money out of the former Soviet Union.
 The 1980 percentage of general employment of the general Los Angeles population was 9%.

 According to Yeretzian's 1923 study, 39.5% of Los Angeles Armenians were skilled laborers, 23.5% were agricultural laborers, 2.3% were professionals, and the remainder worked in other occupations as laborers.